ntnu-itk-autonomous-ship-lab/ship_intention_inference/README.md

 # ship_intention_inference
-Intention model to predict intentions of ships using ais data.
+Intention model to predict intentions of ships using AIS data.
 To use in another project, the files in `inc/` are of interest, in particular `intention_model.h`.
 In addition, a range of .cpp files are made to test and improve the intention model. **Currently, only insert_ais.cpp and generate_intention_model.cpp are supported**.
 The rest of the cpp files are reminants from older versions.
 The matlab script `plot_intentions_static.m` can be used to plot intentions written to the intention files, and `plot_trajectories.m` can be use to plot trajectories written to a trajectory file.

 ## Setup
 To get the intention model to run we need the eigen library and the smile library.
 To install the eigen library, simply run